 We all know that Blueberries are a delicious, healthy treat.
 But what makes our blueberries so cool?
 (Beside the fact that they’re frozen.)

-Blueberries are a great summer treat - and now you can enjoy local blueberries year 'roound!
+Blueberries are a great summer treat – and now you can enjoy local blueberries year ’round!
 They are sweet, full of vitamins and nutrients, and make a great snack.
-And when you purchase the NFCA's Northeast Grown Frozen Fruits & Vegetables, you are not only making a good decision for yourself and your family, you are helping to grow the regional food system and economy.
-Our frozen Blueberries, Organic Broccoli, Organic Edamame, Organic Green Beans, and non-GMO Sweet Corn are all produced, picked, processed and packed (say that five times fast) right here in the Northeast.
+And when you purchase the NFCA’s Northeast Grown Frozen Fruits & Vegetables, you are not only making a good decision for yourself and your family, you are helping to grow the regional food system and economy.
+Our frozen Blueberries, Organic Edamame, Organic Green Beans, and non-GMO Sweet Corn and Green Peas are all produced, picked, processed and packed (say that five times fast) right here in the Northeast.
 And they are available only at your local Neighboring Food Co-op.

 Looking for a great Blueberry Recipe?
 Try these – and let us know if you have one of your own!